INTEGRITY – WHAT IT MEANS

 WHAT IS THE ULTIMATE GOAL OF LIVING A LIFE IN INTEGRITY?

 This means living in some way or other that does not harmonize with one’s highest purposes or understanding of the truth about life.
 It is a life out of balance, and usually a life of secret dishonesty, cheating and/or lying.
-Examples of areas in which people live out of integrity are:
+Examples of areas in which people live out of integrity, according to the 7 system, are:

 1. NOT CARING CORRECTLY FOR THE BODY.
-This includes areas such as the diet, drinking water, exercise, rest and sleep, keeping the body and home clean, allowing the body to be cold, becoming exhausted, negative or deathly thinking or torturing the body in some other way.
+This may include areas such as the diet, drinking water, exercise, rest and sleep, keeping the body and home clean, staying warm, comfortable and happy as much as possible.

-3. MENTAL PROBLEMS.
-These include becoming mired in guilt, fear, anger, depression, or lust.
-It includes being egotistical or egomaniacal, narcissistic, power-hungry, controlling, prideful, selfish or self-centered, giving away too much power, putting oneself down, dishonoring the self, and taking advantage of others mentally.
+3. MENTAL IMBALANCES.
+These may include being egotistical, narcissistic, power-hungry, controlling, prideful, selfish or self-centered, giving away too much power, putting oneself down, dishonoring the self, and taking advantage of others mentally.

-4. SOCIAL PROBLEMS.
+4. SOCIAL IMBALANCES.
 These include isolating oneself, being a social butterfly or superficial, and being a vampire in various ways.
 This means stealing energy from others through your thoughts, words or actions.

-5. EXPRESSION AND WORK PROBLEMS.
+5. EXPRESSION AND WORK IMBALANCES.
 These include work that is stupid or harmful in some way.
 It could be obscene, illegal, pornographic, exhausting, trashy or very wasteful.

 It also includes idleness, and possibly other work and expression problems such as incorrect or inappropriate work for a particular person.